RolfHendriks/RHAnimator/README.md

 <img alt="RHAnimator screenshot" src="https://user-images.githubusercontent.com/539554/29385580-39740842-82a6-11e7-9389-3aa7eba01932.png" width="320" height="568">

-An exponential deceleration curve is an excellent choice any time you want an object to come to rest from a moving state because it matches the physics of a real object slowing to a stop. iOS uses exponential deceleration curves when scroll views slow down, but unfortunately does not expose them in any API.
+An exponential deceleration curve matches the physics of a real object slowing to a stop, and so is an excellent choice any time you want an object to come to rest from a moving state because. iOS uses exponential deceleration curves when scroll views slow down, but unfortunately does not expose them in any API.
 So if you want to use exponential deceleration, RHAnimator combined with RHAnimationCurves.decelerate is one possible solution.

 ### Configurable Easing

 <img alt="RHAnimator screenshot" src="https://user-images.githubusercontent.com/539554/29385584-3976edf0-82a6-11e7-9866-21a56b5bf187.png" width="320" height="568">

 iOS defines curves for easing in, out, or both, but iOS's curves are subtle and not configurable.
-RHAnimationCurves defines paramterized easing functions that are similar, but allow the amount of easing to be configured to create more pronounced curves.
+RHAnimationCurves defines paramterized easing functions that allow the amount of easing to be configured to create more pronounced curves.

 ### Configurable Overshoot

 <img alt="RHAnimator screenshot" src="https://user-images.githubusercontent.com/539554/29385582-397455fe-82a6-11e7-8f45-b53eb5e1fb47.png" width="320" height="568">

-RHAnimationCurves.overshoot defines a parameterized overshoot curve that behaves very similar to UIKit's spring animation API.
-This custom overshoot implementation is unusually tweakable, allowing for an exact number of overshoots.
+RHAnimationCurves.overshoot defines a parameterized overshoot curve that uses harmonic oscillation physics and behaves like UIKit's spring animation API.
+RHAnimationCurves.overshoot is easier to tweak though, allowing you to define an exact number of overshoots.
 And since RHAnimator can animate anything, the overshoot curve allows you to bring spring animations to unanimatable properties.

 ### UIKit Curve Replicas

 <img alt="RHAnimator screenshot" src="https://user-images.githubusercontent.com/539554/29385585-397add16-82a6-11e7-9af7-35668877585a.png" width="320" height="568">

-RHAnimationCurves defines exact replicas of UIKit's four animation curves (easeInOut, easeIn, easeOut, linear).
+RHAnimationCurves defines exact replicas of UIKit's four animation curves - easeInOut, easeIn, easeOut, linear.
 These are useful if you want to apply a standard easing function to animate a custom property.

 ## Technical Details